REYADUL/userForm/README.md

 # UserForm

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.
+This project was generated with [Angular CLI] version 16.2.4.

+here in main component ,two comopnent without child parent relationship.this two component aseembled in app component .and pass data through service class.

 ## Development server